lrgresearch/lrgresearch.github.io/index.md

 ---
 layout: default
 ---
-After December 2023, we will use our institutional website for our website needs.
-There are many small websites under [https://lrgresearch.org](https://lrgresearch.org).
+After December 2023, we use our corporate website for our website needs.
+There are some small websites under [https://lrgresearch.org](https://lrgresearch.org).
 You can find links for these sites below.

 ## LRG Websites